kiorux/google-directory/README.md

 ## Description

 Simple Google Directory API wrapper for Ruby on Rails.
-This relies on the [Google API Ruby Client](https://github.com/Omac/google-directory.git).
+This relies on the [Google API Ruby Client](https://github.com/google/google-api-ruby-client).

+**This library is in alpha.
+Future incompatible changes may be necessary.**

+## Requirements

+* An active project in the Google Developers Console.
+* A service-to-service Client ID.
+[How to](https://developers.google.com/console/help/new/#serviceaccounts).
+* A valid P12 key.
+* The Admin SDK enabled.
+* Authorization from the Google Apps Admin Console to the Client ID to access the scope `https://www.googleapis.com/auth/admin.directory.user`.

 ## Install